HUD Multifamily Loans

 HUD Multifamily Loan HUD Multifamily Loan Program

-HUD Multifamily Loans in 2022
+HUD Multifamily Loans in 2024

 HUD multifamily loans offer some of the best financing options to real estate investors and developers.
-While HUD(Department of Housing and Urban Development) doesn't directly make these loans, they do insure multifamily loans made by third party lenders to real estate investors.
+While HUD (Department of Housing and Urban Development) doesn't directly make these loans, they do insure multifamily loans made by third party lenders to real estate investors.
 The third party lender will process the loan in accordance with the HUD guidelines and HUD will underwrite the loan in order to provide the insurance.
 There are two primary types of HUD insured loans that multifamily investors can take advantage of.
 The HUD 223(f) multifamily loan program and the the HUD 221(d)(4) Multifamily loan program.
 Scroll down to see more information on these types of multifamily loans.

 Our Best HUD Multifamily Loan Rates

-HUD Rates updated March 19th, 2024
+HUD Rates updated November 20th, 2024

 HUD Loan Programs Rates (start as low as) LTV

-HUD 223(f) 5.49% plus MIP Up to 85% Get Free Quote
+HUD 223(f) 5.69% plus MIP Up to 85% Get Free Quote

-HUD 221(d)(4) 6.08% plus MIP Up to 85% Get Free Quote
+HUD 221(d)(4) 6.32% plus MIP Up to 85% Get Free Quote

 HUD Multifamily Loan Benefits

-HUD Multifamily Loan rates start as low as 5.49% (as of March 19th, 2024)
+HUD Multifamily Loan rates start as low as 5.69% (as of November 20th, 2024)

 • A commercial mortgage broker with over 30 years of lending experience